noandrea/distill/README.md

 Existing url shorteners are not suitable for a private deploy use or are too complex in terms of requirements.

-*Distill* aims to create a easy deployable short url service that can be used for specific events.
+_Distill_ aims to create a easy deployable short url service that can be used for specific events.

 ## Features

 - Choose the alphabet set for the generate short id
 - Choose the length of the generate short id
-- Load existing short id <-> url mappings*
+- Load existing short id <-> url mappings\*
-- Overwrite an existing short id with a different target url*
+- Overwrite an existing short id with a different target url\*
 - Set a time to live on short ids (globally or per id)
-- Set a end date on short ids (globabbly or per id)
+- Set a expiration date on short ids (globabbly or per id)
 - Set a request limit on short ids (globally or per id)
 - Set a redirect for the `/` path
+- Set a redirect url for exhausted ids (request limit reached)
-- Set a redirect url for the expired ids
+- Set a redirect url for expired ids (ttl/end date reached)
 - Backup/restore urls in csv or binary format
 - Import data via csv
+- Get statistics both globally and for short id

 \* the alphabet and lenght can be enforced